Worldwide, constipation remains one of the most common bowel problems.

-Health professionals often consider constipation a symptom of an underlying disorder, rather than an independent condition.
+Though it often feels like a big enough issue alone, constipation is usually a symptom of an underlying problem, rather than an independent condition.

-From an integrated perspective, constipation often responds well to a combination of treatments conducted in tandem.
-Natural medicine and homeopathy can help treat bacterial overgrowth and manage dietary considerations.
-Osteopathy can help realign the musculature of the bowel and colon so function can return to normal.
+Constipation responds well to a combination of treatments conducted in tandem.
+Natural medicine and homeopathy can help treat bacterial overgrowth and manage dietary considerations, while body based therapies like osteopathy may offer some physical relief.